Updated: Monday, April 9, 2018 10:49 am EDT

-William T. Montgomery is scheduled to be executed at 10 am EDT, on Wednesday, April 11, 2018, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+William T. Montgomery was scheduled to be executed at 10 am EDT, on Wednesday, April 11, 2018, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+His execution has been called off and Ohio Governor John Kasich has granted William clemency.
 Fifty-two-year-old William is convicted of murdering 20-year-old Debra Ogle and 19-year-old Cynthia Tincher on March 8, 1986, in Toledo, Ohio.
 William has spent the past 28 years on Ohio's death row.

 William Montgomery knew Debra Ogle and Cynthia Tincher.
 Both women were known to be alive during the early morning hours of March 8, 1986.
 Following a night of drinking, Montgomery, along with friend Glover Heard, took a cab to the apartment shared by Debra and Cynthia.
 Montgomery was armed with a .38 caliber pistol.
 Debra agreed to give the men a ride to Montgomery's mother's house on her way to work.
 Montgomery sat in the front seat providing directions, eventually having Debra stop along a road.
 Montgomery and Debra walked away from the car into a field.
 Heard then heard a gun fire twice and saw Debra's body lying on the ground.